 Recommended Equipment

-Personal Protective
+F Personal Protective

 Safety Glasses Work Gloves Nitrile or Vinyl Gloves

 Hearing Protection Hard Hat or Helmet Safety Shoes

-Hand Tools
+l· Hand Tools

-1/4 Inch Drill 1/4 Inch Drill Crimping Tool or Solder Set Electrical Tape
+1/4 Inch Drill Crimping Tool or Solder Set Electrical Tape

 Hand Drill Hex Wrenches Multimeter

 Screwdrivers Wire Cutter / Stripper Wrenches

-Note:
+\ Note:

-Depending on the local, regional, and national standards and codes of practice, and the environment.

-• Depending on the local, regional, and national standards and codes of practice, and the environment, additional personal protective equipment may be necessary.

-• When disposing of any disposables or components, do so according to any applicable local, regional, and national standards and codes of practice.
+- Depending on the local, regional, and national standards and codes of practice, and the environment, additional personal protective equipment may be necessary. - When disposing of any disposables or components, do so according to any applicable local, regional, and national standards and codes of practice.